-RATING: S&P: " " FULL BOOK ENTRY See "RATINGS."
+RATING: S&P: " FULL BOOK ENTRY See "RATING."

-In the opinion of Jones Hall, A Professional Law Corporation, San Francisco, California, Bond Counsel, subject, however to certain qualifications described herein, under existing law, the interest on the Bonds is excluded from gross income for federal income tax purposes and such interest is not an item of tax preference for purposes of the federal alternative minimum tax, although, in the case of tax years beginning prior to January 1, 2018, for the purpose of computing the alternative minimum tax imposed on certain corporations, such interest earned by a corporation prior to the end of its tax year in 2018 is taken into account in determining certain income and earnings.
-In the further opinion of Bond Counsel, such interest is exempt from California personal income taxes.
-See "TAX MATTERS."
+In the opinion of Jones Hall, A Professional Law Corporation, San Francisco, California, Bond Counsel, subject, however to certain qualifications described herein, under existing law, the interest on the Series 2020A Bonds is excluded from gross income for federal income tax purposes and such interest is not an item of tax preference for purposes of the federal alternative minimum tax.
+In the further opinion of Bond Counsel, interest on the Series 2020 Bonds is exempt from California personal income taxes.
+See "TAX MATTERS.'

-CITY OF SANTA ROSA WASTEWATER REVENUE REFUNDING BONDS, SERIES 2018A
+CITY OF SANTA ROSA WASTEWATER REVENUE BONDS, SERIES 2020A